About LDVA

 U.S. Department of Veterans Affairs

-The federal VA offers a variety of benefits including education, compensation, pension, housing, and health care.
+The federal VA offers a variety of benefits including education, compensation, pension, housing and health care.
 They decide on claims and administer the allotted funds for each of these programs.

-LA Department of Veterans Affairs
+Louisiana Department of Veterans Affairs

 LDVA works with Louisiana’s veterans and their families to help them access USDVA funds.
 We help veterans understand potential benefits, apply for compensation, pursue denied claims, and ultimately, receive due honors.
 Though we cannot administer the funds that come from the federal VA, we work closely with individual vets to help them get the benefits and care they earned.
 Services are free and may be obtained by visiting any PSO.